p0chitaa/notes/FLM2100/week5.md

 > ***If the answer is no, then this is non-diegetic soundtrack.***

 Sometimes things can start off as diegetic and shift to non-diegetic and vice-versa.

+## During _Alice Doesn't Live Here Anymore_
+1. How is soundtrack or score music being used creatively?
+2. Can you find expressive uses of diegetic or non-diegetic sound?'